kolugurishivani/hello-world/README.md

 # hello-world
-hai all this is shivani at present studing in kitsw and very intresed to learn about git can any one please help me in doing so
+hai all this is shivani at present studing in kitsw and very intresed to learn about git can any one please help me in doing so i am happy and intrested to learn new things